kade09/WorkoutBuddies/README.md

 **Required Must-have Stories**

-* User can create an account, login and out
+[] User can create an account, login and out
-* User can select their level of expertise
+[x] User can select their level of expertise
-* User can edit a system generated agenda
+[x] User can create their own workouts
-* User matches with another user with same the level of expertise
-* User can meet others through Zoom
+[] User matches with another user with same the level of expertise [] User can meet others through Zoom
-* User can search for other users
+[] User can search for other users

 **Optional Nice-to-have Stories**